 A Flick and a Feast

-Where: Juicy Lucy BBQ, Midland Beach, Staten Island
+Where: Juicy Lucy BBQ, 809 Father Capodanno Blvd., Midland Beach, Staten Island

-What to expect: Head to Staten Island’s eastern shore to find dinner and a movie in one location.
+What to expect: Head to Staten Island’s eastern shore for dinner and a movie all in one.
 Barbecue restaurant Juicy Lucy BBQ hosts this screening series in its adjacent parking lot, so moviegoers can order dishes like Texas-style brisket and pork candy bites during screenings.
-Movie selections, which play at 5pm and 8:15pm, include family-friendly picks like Frozen and modern classics such as Goodfellas.
-Reservations, one required per vehicle, are $25.
+Movie selections tend to include family-friendly picks and modern classics.
+Check back for 2021 dates and showtimes.